GW Invariants Relative Normal Crossings Divisors: Symplectic normal crossing divisors

-One may have hoped that the union of several transversely intersecting codimension two symplectic submanifolds would also similarly be a normal crossings divisor.
-Unfortunately, if the singular locus is not empty, that may not be the case, as illustrated by the example below. \begin{ex} Let $V_1$ be an exceptional divisor in a symplectic 4-manifold and $V_2$ a sufficiently small generic perturbation of it, thus still a symplectic submanifold, intersecting transversely $V_1$.
-This configuration cannot be given the structure of a normal crossings divisor, simply because one cannot find a $J$ which preserves both.
+Another motivating example of this type comes from a smooth quintic 3-fold degenerating to a union of 5 hyperplanes in $\cx \P^4$. \end{ex} \begin{rem} Another special case is $X=\ov \M_{0,n}$ the Deligne-Mumford moduli space of stable genus $0$ curves and $V$ the union of all its boundary strata (i.e. the stratum of nodal curves).
+The usual description of each boundary stratum and of its normal bundle provides the required local models for a symplectic normal crossing divisor.
+This discussion can also be extended to the orbifold setting to cover the higher genus case $\ov\M_{g, n}$ and includes its smooth finite covers, the moduli space of Prym curves \cite{lo} or the moduli space of twisted $G$-covers \cite{acv}. \end{rem} Of course, there are many more symplectic examples besides those coming from algebraic geometry. \begin{ex} Assume $V$ is a symplectic codimension two submanifold of $(X, \omega)$.
+The symplectic neighborhood theorem allows us to find a $J$ and a model for the normal direction to $V$, so $V$ is normal crossing divisor in $(X, \omega, J)$.
+Of course in this case $V$ is a smooth divisor, so it has empty singular locus. \end{ex} One may have hoped that the union of several transversely intersecting codimension two symplectic submanifolds would similarly be a normal crossing divisor.
+Unfortunately, if the singular locus is not empty, that may not be the case: \begin{ex} Let $V_1$ be an exceptional divisor in a symplectic 4-manifold and $V_2$ a sufficiently small generic perturbation of it, thus still a symplectic submanifold, intersecting transversely $V_1$.
+This configuration cannot be given the structure of a normal crossing divisor, simply because one cannot find a $J$ which preserves both.
 If such a $J$ existed, then all the intersections between $V_1$ and $V_2$ would be positive, contradicting the fact that exceptional divisors have negative self intersection. \end{ex}

-This example illustrates the fact that a normal crossings divisor is not a purely symplectic notion, but rather one also needs the existence of a tamed almost complex structure $J$ adapted to the crossings.
+This example illustrates the fact that a normal crossing divisor is not a purely symplectic notion, but rather one also needs the existence of an almost complex structure $J$ compatible with the crossings.
 The positivity of intersections of all branches is a necessary condition for such a $J$ to exist in general.

-\begin{rem} One could ask what are the necessary and sufficient conditions for $V$ inside a symplectic manifold $(X,\omega)$ to be a normal crossings divisor with respect to some $J$ on $X$.
-Clearly $V$ should be locally the transverse intersection of symplectic submanifolds, and furthermore this intersection should be positive.
-If we assume that the branches of $V$ are moreover orthogonal wrt $\omega$ then the existence of a compatible $J$ is straightforward (see the end of Appendix). \end{rem}
+\begin{rem} One could ask what are the necessary and sufficient conditions for $V$ inside a symplectic manifold $(X,\omega)$ to be a normal crossing divisor with respect to some $J$ on $X$.
+Clearly $V$ should be locally the transverse intersection of symplectic submanifolds, and the intersections should be positive.
+If we assume that the branches of $V$ are orthogonal wrt $\omega$, the existence of an $\om$-compatible $J$ which is compatible with $V$ is straightforward (see Appendix).
+In general, one might be able to use a homotopy argument to prove that positivity of intersections is the only obstruction to the existence of a $J$ compatible with $V$ and tamed by $\om$.
+We do not pursue this issue further in this paper. \end{rem}